04/01/67 – 23/03/13

-Richard was a very good player and represented the club on many occasions, at the highest level.
-He represented Sussex at county level and also captained the first team for a period of time.
-He was very tough to beat and resilient.
+Richard progressed in to a serious adult player, becoming a strong County and club player He was very tough to beat and resilient.
 Richard was always a fan of the Queens Gambit Declined (as black) and initially the Caro-Kann against 1.e4 Later on, he played the Scandinavian Defence against 1.e4 As White he always played 1.d4

-Richard was also a member of the e2e4 team that played in the National League (4NCL) event and, it was on his way to this event, that Richard was very sadly taken ill and passed away, as a consequence.
+Richard was also a member of the e2e4 team that played in the National League (4NCL) Richard was on his way to this event, when he was sadly taken ill and passed away,.

 Almond,RJ – Eames,RS